Kvenli/FCC-challenges/README.md

 This function works for phrases which include spaces between each word too.

 2. Biggest-number-in-each-Array:
-/nThis code takes the biggest number from a bidimensional Array an return them as a new Array.
+This code takes the biggest number from a bidimensional Array an return them as a new Array.

 3. General-Factorial-function:
 This is a function that takes a number as a parameter, pass it as the argument of said function and returns the factorial version of said number.
 A factorialize number if one that is equal to the product of said number with each of its predecessors until it multiplies by 1.
 For example 5! = 5*4*3*2*1= 120.